KBE-SS2022/productService/README.md

 Run following commands to use Docker:

-1. `docker build -t springio/gs-spring-boot-docker .`
+1. `docker build -t productservice .`
-2. `docker run -p 8080:8080 springio/gs-spring-boot-docker`
+2. `docker run -p 8081:8081 productservice`

-The Application will run on `localhost:8080`
+The Application will run on `localhost:8081`